 15. Bombay Sandwich

-The Bombay sandwich is a mixture of the most unlikely ingredients prepared from buttered white bread.
-Its ingredients include thin slices of tomatoes, cucumbers, beetroot, onion rings, boiled potatoes, and mint chutney.
-Giving you the most refreshing tangy taste, it is something which can be found in every cafe or street of Mumbai.
-It has a toasted version with steamed vegetables inside that give it a totally different flavor.
+The Bombay sandwich is a mixture of the most unlikely ingredients on buttered white bread.
+Its ingredients can include thin slices of tomatoes, cucumbers, beetroot, onion rings, boiled potatoes, and mint chutney – endless combinations are used to create the most refreshing tangy taste.

-Variations include the addition of paneer, corn, and copious amounts of cheese spread, or grated cheese and mayonnaise.
-It’s a tasty treat aptly made for the busy Mumbaikar to eat on the go.
+Variations include the addition of paneer, corn, copious amounts of cheese spread, or grated cheese and mayonnaise.
+It’s an economical and tasty treat aptly made for the busy Mumbaikar to enjoy on the go.

-A mouth-watering treat from the North East of the country, this humble dumpling has made its way across the entirety of the country finding its way into the hearts of many Indians.
+A mouth-watering treat from the North East of the country, these humble dumplings have made their way into the hearts of many Indians.

-Momos are thin, wheat flour-based wrappers filled with a savory mix of vegetables or meat.
-They are either steamed or deep-fried, depending on your choice, and are usually served with a spicy red chili dip.
+Momos are delicate dumplings made from wheat flour wrappers, generously stuffed with a savory blend of vegetables or meat.
+Depending on your preference, they can be either steamed or deep-fried, and they are typically accompanied by a zesty red chili dip.

 17. Gobi Manchurian

-A fusion of Chinese and Indian influences brings forth this dish that can be found all across the country, transcending culture and traditional practices.
+A fusion of Chinese and Indian influences create this dish that can be found all across the country, transcending cultures and traditional practices.